Loyola University Maryland

 • Birth or Adoption: A birth certificate or birth notice from the hospital, or an adoption agreement.

-• Divorce: A divorce decree or a notice of legal separation.
+• Divorce: A divorce decree.

-• Change to Spouse Benefits/Eligibility: If your spouse/LDA has gained new coverage: A letter on company letterhead stating the date that your new coverage became effective, the types of coverage that have been gained (for example – medical, dental, and vision coverage), and the names of the affected dependents.
 If your spouse/LDA lost their coverage: A letter on company letterhead stating the date that coverage terminated, the types of coverage that have been lost (for example – medical, dental, and vision coverage), and the names of the affected dependents.
 A complete COBRA notice including all of the required information previously listed is also acceptable.

 • Death: A death certificate.

-• Loss of Other Coverage: A letter on company letterhead stating the date that your coverage terminated, the types of coverage that have been lost (for example – medical, dental, and vision coverage), and the names of the affected dependents.
+• Loss of Other Coverage: A letter on company letterhead stating the date coverage terminated, the types of coverage that have been lost (for example – medical, dental, and vision coverage), and the names of the affected dependents.
 A complete COBRA notice including all of the required information previously listed is also acceptable.

 This website provides a summary of the benefits available.
 The University reserves the right to modify, amend, suspend or terminate any plan at any time, and for any reason without prior notification.
 You will be notified of any changes to these plans and how they affect your benefits, if at all.
 The plans described on this website are governed by insurance contracts and plan documents, which are available for examination.
 We have attempted to make explanations of the plans on this website as accurate as possible.
 However, should there be a discrepancy between this website and the provisions of the insurance contracts or plan documents, the provisions of the insurance contracts or plan documents will govern.
 In addition, you should not rely on any oral descriptions of these plans, since the written descriptions in the insurance contracts and plan documents will always govern.